 Look yourself in the eye, and do it.
 Just say “NO.”

 Say it as you mean it, and then repeat it as you would to whoever requested of you.
 When you pretend you’re speaking to the person who made the request, does it come out differently?

 Practice and experiment with different ways to say “NO” until you find one you’re comfortable with.

 If you’re used to giving in to others, then guess what?

-After all that practice, you may just be surprised to find that they are not willing to accept it!
+After all that practice, you may be surprised to find that they are unwilling to accept it!

 They may push, rephrase the question, or make a new, not altogether different, request.

 Be prepared for this!
 Know your boundary—what ARE you willing to do?

 Revisit the questions you asked yourself before—what would happen if you said no, or yes?

 If you are serious about saying “NO,” then stick to your guns.